hexchat/documentation/script_python.rst

 are the available constants, and their meanings:

 -  :data:`EAT_PLUGIN`: Don't let any other plugin receive this event.
--  :data:`EAT_XCHAT`: Don't let HexChat treat this event as usual.
+-  :data:`EAT_HEXCHAT`: Don't let HexChat treat this event as usual.
 -  :data:`EAT_ALL`: Eat the event completely.
 -  :data:`EAT_NONE`: Let everything happen as usual.